 The challenge on being simplistic is unfair, too.
 Simple is good.
 It helps make your thinking clearer.
 And to be fair, you rarely use SWOTs on their own anyway.
-They’re used with other tools, and as part of the planning process.
-The SWOT’s a means to an end to help you organise your thinking, prioritise key facts and make better decisions.
+They’re used with other tools and as part of the planning process.
+The SWOT is a means to an end to help you organise your thinking, prioritise key facts and make better decisions.

 Case study - Brand X

-This SWOT example is based on a number of real-life brands.
+This SWOT example is based on several real-life brands.
 To protect their identity, we’ll call this overall brand “Brand X”, and obscure some of the more specific numbers from the data.

 As background context to brand X, it :-

-- is health focused with a large and varied range of products.
+- is health-focused with a large product range.

 - sells nationally through retail and online channels to consumers.

 - does lots of innovation with a focus on packaging and product quality.